apache/incubator-streampark/streampark-registry/README.md

 ### streampark-registry-plugins

-This module contains all registry implementations in DS
+This module contains all registry implementations in SP